thock321/EdgarParser/README.md

 If you want to get holdings before a certain date, simply specify it in the form of 'YYYYMMDD'.

 ```
+#Get holdings on or before May 30, 2019
 ep = EdgarParser(cik=CIK, date_before='20170530')
 ```